l31g/coral/docs/final/markdown.md

 The actual definition of databases in CORaL takes place outside of the other function definitions and between the two preprocessor statements `#cordb` and `#enddb`.
 Here, SQL-like code is used to describe different tables in the database.
 Most variants of SQL will be understood by the compiler.
 Looking at the `Person` table within the database definition, we can see that the table definition is identical to SQL, with the exception of the table creation statement.

 After the creation of the `Person` table, that table can be referenced and accessed by all functions within a CORaL program.
-Creating a new `Person` object is done within the lines
+Creating a new `Person` object is done with the lines

 	user_t Person samplePerson = Person(firstName = "John", lastName = "Example", age = 25